Skip to main content

 This guide is designed to help you record a video of yourself using a webcam.
 The steps in the guide can be used independently, but if it’s your first time recording a video it’s best to work with your team along the way.
 By the end of this guide, you should have enough knowledge of the basics of digital camera and microphone technology to make a recording to share with your design team for feedback.

 Due to the variety of technology and scenarios that can be involved in recording a video of yourself on camera, this guide won’t specify any details about cameras or software.
-If you need guides about specific technology, consult the Record Myself section of the Northwestern Digital Learning Resource Hub, visit the support website for your particular technology product, or contact your instructional technologist for assistance.
+If you need guides about specific technology, visit the support website for your particular technology product, or contact your instructional technologist for assistance.

 Planning and Setup